-Automotive mechanics work on the mechanical parts of motor vehicles, including the engine, transmission and suspension systems.
-They fix, maintain, reassemble, restore and overhaul these components and also talk to the vehicles' owner about issues they may be having.
+Motor mechanics maintain, test and repair petrol engines and mechanical parts of motor vehicles, including the steering and brakes, and transmission and suspension systems.
+They diagnose faults in engines, fix, maintain, reassemble, restore and overhaul vehicle components and also talk to the vehicles' owner about issues they may be having with their vehicle.
 Common tasks might include the testing and repairing of electrical lighting systems, the replacement of damaged parts in the engine, or the inspection of vehicles in order to render them safe for the road.
-Automotive mechanics work right across the state, in service stations, vehicle dealerships, for public authorities such as local governments or defence, transport firms, organisations with fleets of vehicles that need to be maintained and for themselves in their own businesses.
+Motor mechanics work throughout the state, in service stations, vehicle dealerships, for public authorities such as local governments or defence, transport firms, organisations with fleets of vehicles that need to be maintained and for themselves in their own businesses.

 Automotive mechanics work mainly in garages, workshops and other areas where vehicles are serviced, repaired or maintained.
 They work with oils, petrol, greases and other chemical products which can cause skin irritation.
 Mechanics should also be physically fit so they can lift and move heavy tools or machinery.
 Work areas can quickly become messy and dirty.

 Tools and technologies

 Automotive mechanics work mainly with tools and devices used to maintain and repair automotive engines and parts.
 Safety precautions must always be taken when working with certain machines and devices in the industry, such as when welding.
 Other tools used in the industry may include spanners, precision measuring devices and spray painting equipment.